Migas for breakfast are welcome anytime, but I have especially fond memories of eating them with friends in Austin as our first meal of the New Year.

 To make the eggs, whisk together the eggs, water, and bacon.
 Lightly salt and pepper the eggs, about 1/4 teaspoon of each.
 Return the skillet with the oil back to the stove and heat on medium-low heat.
 Pour in the eggs, and allow to cook without stirring for 1 minute.
 Gently stir the eggs a couple of times and then sprinkle evenly on top of the eggs the fried tortilla strips and the cheese.
 Gently stir once and then allow the eggs to cook until set to your preference, about 2-3 minutes.

-Remove the eggs from the heat and top with the Texas caviar.
+Remove the eggs from the heat and top with the black-eyed peas.
 Serve with salsa, guacamole, and warm flour tortillas on the side.